ayseglaydgan/ayseglaydgan/README.md

 - 👋 Hi, I’m @ayseglaydgan
-- 👀 I interested in Embedded Development in past.
+- 👀 One year experienced in Embedded Development.
 - 🌱 I’m currently learning Front-End Development
 - 📫 How to reach me a.aydogan2018@gtu.edu.tr Email Me